-CorningWare is a glass material that cooking dishes are made of.
-Electric stovetops are also made from it.
+CorningWare® is a glass material that cooking dishes of the same name are made of.
+Some electric stovetops are also made from it.

 Most CorningWare cooking vessels can be used on both the stovetop and in the oven.
 Just check the bottom; if it is stovetop safe, it will say so on the bottom.